 In the 14th century, the Augustinian canons gained great influence during the “Devotio moderna”, a renewal movement committed to opening up a personal path to God through prayer and meditation (Thomas à Kempis, Raudnitz reform).

-Due to the Protestant Reformation in the 16th century, the abolition of monasteries by Emperor Joseph II in the 18th century and secularisation in the early 19th century, many canonries were dispersed.
+Due to the Protestant Reformation in the 16th century, the abolition of abbeys by Emperor Joseph II in the 18th century and secularisation in the early 19th century, many canonries were dispersed.

 In the late 19th and early 20th centuries, some communities of Augustinian canons formed congregations (e.g. the Austrian Congregation of Canons Regular in 1907).